Small business payroll guide for Canadian employers

 - child support or other court-ordered payments

 The order you make deductions matters.
-Learn more in our guide to hiring staff.
+Learn more in the guide to hiring staff.

 When and how to remit payroll deductions